manfangllc/hatchtrack-peep-fw/README.md

 this process will be automated, but until then, your best approach is to contact the one of the developers of this project.

-In summary, the following files need to be created to allow the code to build.
+The following certificate files must be present, and in the location listed, in order to generate an NVS image that can be flashed:

 `./main/uuid.txt` : This is a 128 bit UUID assigned to the Peep being built in the form of `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, where each `x` is an